m0euk/RDS-Bridge/README.md

 scan can reach grids like Thailand's quarter-MHz stations.
 Every catch runs through the normal decoder and PI commit guard — the scan only points the radio and watches, so it can't fabricate a station.
 A non-verbose scan logs start, catches, a 30-second progress heartbeat, and stop; turn on **verbose scan log** for a per-channel view with signal levels.
+Where a sweep has no spectrum to work from — the waterfall off, or windows coming round too fast for a baseline — the pre-skip switches itself off and every channel is tuned and listened to, logged as `no baseline — checking`.
+That sweep is slow, and it is the correct
+behaviour: since 0.10.4 the scan never skips a channel it hasn't measured.

 ---